connexcs/docs/docs/customer/cli.md

 ### Filter CLI by Number

-This example shows how to block all calls from passing apart from those where the CLI is "123456789"
+This example shows how to block all calls that do not have the CLI "123456789".

 | CLI       | Pre-Asserted-ID | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |-----------|-----------------|-------------|-----------------------|--------|----------|
 | `123456789` |                 |             |                       | No     | Disabled |

-If you wish to allow different CLI's to pass you can enter 2 records like this.
+To allow multiple CLIs to pass, enter 2 or more records.

 | CLI       | Pre-Asserted-ID | Rewrite CLI | Rewrite P-Asserted-ID | Forced | Use DID  |
 |-----------|-----------------|-------------|-----------------------|--------|----------|